TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

     Ocwen financial services claims simultaneously to have a loan with me ( despite my never having done business with them or having been notified of said loan ) and to have written off said loan with the IRS in XX/XX/XXXX.
 Further, they continue to insert themselves in a legal case I have against XXXX XXXX XXXX company regarding my foreclosure.
 Ocwen has claimed in a legal deposition that they are the current holder of an unsigned original, legally executed Note.
 XXXX has claimed that the holder of the note is the owner of the property.
 However, Ocwen appears to have discharged the Note according to the IRS.
 This Note was discharged previously by IndyMac Mortgage Services in XX/XX/XXXX ( which Ocwen is aware of as the evidence of this was shown to them at a legal deposition ).
 Ocwen appears to have applied a court ordered use and occupancy payment made out to XXXX to a loan ( number XXXX XXXX which Ocwen pretends to have with me.
 I have r

-Let's check what the model predicts (to which category the financial complaint belongs)
+Let’s check what the model predicts (to which category the financial complaint belongs)

 .. code:: ipython3